The Explorer Challenge

 Explorer Challenge 2026

-Preliminary ideas should be submitted by Friday, January 30, 2026.
+Submit an idea on the portal, even if you missed the January 30 due date!
+Applications (see below) are due March 25.
 A printable PDF version of this information can be found here.
 Information about past awards can be found here.
 View the most recent winners here.

 SUBMIT YOUR IDEA TODAY!